Gary Burghoff: Later career

 Burghoff is a philatelist.
 He was asked in 1993 to help select a postal stamp for United States hunters.

 Burghoff came out of retirement in 2010 to star in the film Daniel's Lot.

 Personal life

 Burghoff was married to Janet Gayle from 1971 to 1979.
 They have one daughter.

 In 1985, he married Elisabeth Bostrom.
-The couple have two sons; they divorced in 2005.
+They have two sons; they divorced in 2005.